Faith (The Cure album)

-Faith is the third studio album by the English rock band the Cure, released on 17 April 1981 by Fiction Records.
-The album saw the band continuing in the gloomy vein of their previous effort Seventeen Seconds (1980).
+Faith is the third studio album by the English rock band the Cure, released on 14 April 1981 by Fiction Records.
+It is the first album recorded after the departure of former keyboardist Matthieu Hartley.The album saw the band continuing in the gloomy vein of their previous effort Seventeen Seconds (1980).
 This stylistic theme would conclude with their next album Pornography (1982).

 Preceded by the single "Primary", the album was well received by critics and was a commercial success in the UK, peaking at number fourteen on the UK Albums Chart and staying on the chart for eight weeks.

 Background

 Following the tour for Seventeen Seconds, the Cure returned to Morgan Studios on 27 September 1980 to record a new album, minus Matthieu Hartley, who had departed due to disagreement with the musical direction of the band.
 During this session, recordings of songs "All Cats Are Grey" and "Primary" were attempted, but neither ended up on the album.
 Robert Smith was hoping the tracks would sound "funereal", but instead he said "they just sounded dull".
 Several other studios were tried: Red Bus, Trident, The Roundhouse and Abbey Road.

 Much of Faith was written in the studio.
 Tolhurst says: "We had been on the road constantly, switching between recording an album and touring."
 At least two songs on the album, "All Cats Are Grey" and "The Drowning Man", were inspired by the Gormenghast novels of Mervyn Peake.
 Faith was the first album by the Cure to feature a six-string bass guitar; "All Cats Are Grey" (for which drummer Laurence Tolhurst has claimed a rare lyric-writing credit) features Smith on keyboards and piano, with no guitar at all.

 The instrumental piece "Carnage Visors" (i.e., an antonym for "rose-coloured spectacles"; originally available only on the long-play cassette release) is the soundtrack to Carnage Visors, a short film by Ric Gallup, Simon Gallup's brother, that was screened at the beginning of shows in place of a support band on the 1981 Picture Tour, and featured animation of several dolls in different positions and stances.
 The film has since disappeared, and only Smith, Lol Tolhurst and Simon Gallup own copies of it, though during a televised interview in the mid-1980s, the host of the program surprised the band by playing a clip of the film on set.

 The album's cover, designed by former and future member Porl Thompson, is a veiled picture of the church Bolton Priory, in the fog.